 Key strategies to help cities manage water resources sustainably

 We look at the water use efficiency in the city level.
 So non-revenue water reduction also plays an important role.
-And then how the water is utilized, whether it's utilized efficiently, effectively, that's another important aspect,” said Saito.
+How the water is utilized, whether it's utilized efficiently and effectively, that's another important aspect,” said Saito.

-He pointed out that the last aspect is water treatment: “Water is used and then wastewater needs to be treated.
-But when the water resources become more and more scarce, it's important to consider how to utilize treated used water or wastewater for industrial, agricultural purposes, or even for drinking purpose.”
+He pointed out that the last aspect is wastewater treatment: “Water is used and then wastewater needs to be treated.
+But when the water resources become more and more scarce, it's important to consider how to utilize treated used water for industrial, agricultural purposes, or even for drinking purpose.”

 Integrating climate adaptation into urban development projects